TIME TO READ: 3m

 - Above-ground pool

-Above-ground pools are by far the cheapest option when it comes to installation.
+When considering pool types, above-ground pools are by far the cheapest option when it comes to installation.
 Another advantage that above-ground pools have is that no excavation is required, meaning that what lies beneath the surface (think pipes, cables, rock) isn’t an issue.
 Excavation is often what makes a pool installation costly, so building above ground negates the need to dig.

-Many consider above-ground pools unsightly even when surrounded by decking.
+When choosing various pool types, many consider above-ground pools unsightly even when surrounded by decking.
 There is not really a way to fully ‘immerse’ the pool into the surrounding landscapes.
 Moreover, metal framing of an above-ground pool generally only lasts 7-12 years, meaning that it can be a costlier option in the long term.
 Finally, the combination of the appearance and the short life-span can mean an above-ground pool is a deterrent when trying to on sell the property.

 In-Ground Vinyl-liner Pool

 A vinyl-liner pool is the cheapest option when it comes to an in-ground pool and can be quite versatile in that any shape or size can be accommodated for.
 The make-up of the vinyl is soft to the touch and doesn’t foster the growth of algae, meaning costs on chemicals and filters are slightly less.